 - It is likely not only commercial transactions and tax advice that is protected but also the common interest sharing of opinions, evidence, medical reports, legal opinions etc. amongst joint defendants in civil claims.

-For more information on solicitor-client privilege and the common interest privilege rule, or for assistance with drafting common interest privilege agreements, please contact the Toronto litigators at Milosevic Fiske LLP.
+For more information on solicitor-client privilege and the common interest privilege rule, or for assistance with drafting common interest privilege agreements, please contact the Toronto litigators at Milosevic & Associates.
 We are the lawyer’s other lawyers turn to for representation and counsel in their litigation files.
 Call us at 416-916-1387 or contact us online for a consultation.